Aeroglyphic/litecoinjs/doc/examples/TRANSACTIONS.md

 The `address` parameter must be set as the address funding the transaction.
 For example, setting `MBeeHGfof2EwNobqyyA5fK6bNRij5CrQAC` would be considered valid only if the address funding your transaction is actually `MBeeHGfof2EwNobqyyA5fK6bNRij5CrQAC`.

 ### `change_address`
-In a lot of cases, the litecoin amount in the UTXO(s) funding your transaction is going to be greater than the transaction amount spent to the set `payment_addresses`.
+In a lot of cases, the litecoin amount in the UTXO(s) funding your transaction is going to be greater than the transaction amount spent to the set `output`.
 Excess litecoin is sent to the `change_address` specified, in most circumstances, the `change_address` is the same as the address funding the transaction.

 ### `wif`
 In this library, the private key to the address funding a transaction is encoded as a WIF, also known as the Wallet Import Format, this is done to make the private key easier to read without compromising on security or integrity.
 The `wif` must match the corresponding `address`.